 I met an angel.

 I was diagnosed with throat cancer a couple of years ago.
 I never smoked.
 The doctors in Nashville didn’t hold out much hope.
 One even told me to get my affairs in order as I would probably die within a year.
 Others spent quite a bit of time telling me that the chemo and radiation treatment was going to be horrific and the end result might not cure me.
-Plus, it would most likely damage my voice to the point that I could no longer be a radio or television host.
+Plus, it would most likely damage my voice to the point where I could no longer sing or even talk.

 “Never give up, never surrender!”
 That quote from the film Galaxy Quest has always been a favorite of mine.
 Despite the fact that it comes from a work of fiction, I have lived my life by that principle even before I heard it in the film.
 I decided to get another opinion from MD Anderson in Houston, one of the top cancer research and treatment centers in the world.